 This EMP presents proposed actions to protect against exposure to potentially contaminated soil and groundwater in conjunction with construction and improvement on the Site.
-Potentially complete exposure pathways have been identified between contaminated soil and groundwater and construction worker and future on-site worker and visitor populations at the Site (However, based on data local to the MH-3 work area, total chromium in soil is the only COC which exceeded screening values or standards).
+Potentially complete exposure pathways have been identified between contaminated soil and groundwater and construction worker and future on-site worker and visitor populations at the Site.
 These potential exposure pathways will be eliminated through implementation of a site-specific HASP by Clark Construction (Clark) and any subcontractors working for Clark, construction observation for health and safety measures, proper management of impacted materials encountered during construction activities, and engineering and land use controls (deed restrictions on use of groundwater in the EC).

 During implementation of the work under this EMP there will be an environmental professional familiar with the authorized scope of work on-site during working hours.
 Typically, there are two - an employee of GEI Consultants, Inc. under contract to STO and an employee of Tetra Tech under contract directly to QL.
 These inspectors are responsible to be familiar with approved environmental plans and scopes of work (including this EMP) and have the authority to stop work if necessary or otherwise direct concerns to appropriate client or contractor personnel.
-The inspectors have site compliance responsibilities and will not be present at MH-3 full-time.
-They are available on-site should questions arise and will use their judgement to determine when direct construction observation is appropriate (such as during excavation activities).